cstoquer/pixelbox/README.md

 # Install

 From version 2, Pixelbox package no longer includes the editor.
-Instead, the editor is now a standalone application that can be downloaded [here](https://cstoquer.itch.io/pixelbox).
+Instead, the editor is now a standalone application that can be downloaded [on Itch.io](https://cstoquer.itch.io/pixelbox).